We would like to invite you to a BoF Session for the upcoming ISC’17 in Frankfurt (19-21 June), titled: “SKA: The Ultimate Big Data Project“.

-This BoF is co-organised and co-chaired between Dr. Happy Sithole -Director of the Centre for HPC of South Africa, and Nicolas Erdody – CEO, Open Parallel, New Zealand
+This BoF is co-organised and co-chaired between Dr. Happy Sithole -Director of the Centre for HPC of South Africa, and Nicolás Erdödy – CEO, Open Parallel, New Zealand

 The objective for this Session is to keep the momentum in placing SKA on the agenda of the Supercomputing Community, and thus ISC is one of the events that addresses developments around the world.

-The BoF is approved as a one hour session, that we plan to divide as follows:
+The BoF is approved as a one hour session (5:00 pm – 6:00 pm, Monday 19th June 2017), that we plan to divide as follows:

 This part will be welcoming the audience and outlining the objective of the BoF.